 To do this, the hen has to start crowing like a rooster to prove itself and its worth.
 According to studies, the sole reason roosters crow is to declare dominance and colony among the flock, which is similar to why hens start to crow.
 Ergo, power-tripping is present.

-Due to the pecking order, relentlessly bullying will eventually happen, resulting in chaos in the chicken coop.
+Due to the pecking order, relentless bullying will eventually happen, resulting in chaos in the chicken coop.
 The masculinity attribute of the chicken alpha hen will continue if no action is done on the part of the chicken owner.
 This is where the importance of being a responsible chicken owner comes in.
-It is essential to maintain peace and order in the coop to avoid future nuisance.
+Maintaining peace and order in the coop is essential to avoid future nuisance.

 The solution to this pecking order is to immediately isolate the alpha chicken hen among the rest and observe changes before introducing it back to the flock.